 Dark carpets when used effectively are striking.
 The darker tones emphasise a rich and deep carpet and can be warmed with oak tones from the adjacent stairs.
 Alternatively they can be used to great effect to contrast against the brilliant white as in the staircase pictured below.
 They can also hide a multitude of sins with marks and spills being less prominent than lighter carpets.

 Patterned carpets have made something of a comeback in recent years and there are wide array of carpet patterns and colours available including traditional patterns or more modern designs.
 When decorating the hall and stairs, it’s advisable to set the carpet against simple, painted walls to avoid the room looking too ‘busy’.
 If you get the look right you can create a charismatic and stylish hallway which make stains and marks harder to spot – great if you’ve got pets or children.

-Given the wide choice of carpets available to homeowners, it’s easy to overlook the obvious which is getting rid of carpets altogether and showing off the wooden treads.
+Given the wide choice of carpets available to homeowners, it’s easy to overlook the obvious which is getting rid of carpets altogether and showing off beautiful wooden treads.
 Hardwoods such as oak and walnut always look great and they’re hardwearing which is another bonus.
 They can also be stained for an added bespoke style option.
 If you’re installing a complete new flight this may be a more obvious option but our renovation service also means that hardwood treads can be added to an existing flight.